-The Fund is an actively managed ETF of ETFs, holding a diverse portfolio of primarily passive index-based ETFs, also utilizing actively managed ETFs when the Fund’s management believes it advantageous.
+The fund is actively managed.
+Its diversified holdings are primarily focused in passive, index-based ETFs, but OCIO also utilizes actively managed ETFs or individual securities when management believes it advantageous.

-A cost-effective alternative to the traditional OCIO model.
-The Fund integrates the cost advantages of an ETF structure with the experienced professional management, research and analytics of the traditional Outsourced Chief Investment Officer.
+A cost-effective alternative to the traditional outsourced chief investment officer (OCIO) model.
+The fund integrates the cost advantages and transparency of an ETF structure with the experienced professional management, research, and analytics of the traditional OCIO model.

 A potential core- or total-portfolio solution.
-Fees and minimums may be substantially lower than with other outsourced arrangements.
-OCIO ETF also has the potential to be much less costly and cumbersome than building a portfolio of individual securities or ETFs in-house.
+Fees and minimums may be less than other outsourced arrangements.
+The ETF structure can also be much less costly and cumbersome than building a portfolio of individual securities or ETFs in-house.

 Disciplined risk management.
-Risk analysis and position limits are embedded in our investment process, and the Fund does not invest in ETFs employing high levels of leverage, derivatives or highly illiquid securities.
+Risk analysis is embedded in our investment process, and OCIO ETF does not invest in ETFs that employ high levels of leverage, derivatives, or highly illiquid securities.
 OCIO ETF typically limits investments in any single ETF to a maximum of 5% of total assets.
 We do not use leverage at the fund level.

 The OCIO Advantage

-An innovative investment solution integrating the expertise of the Outsourced Chief Investment Officer (OCIO) with the cost advantages of an Exchange Traded Fund (ETF)
+An innovative investment solution integrating the expertise of the OCIO model with the cost advantages of an ETF

 A collaborative, disciplined investment process:

-1 Top-down, forward-looking capital market research: The OCIO ETF process utilizes forward-looking, top-down macroeconomic research and analysis to isolate forward-skewed opportunities.
-Our analysis also evaluates global economic scenarios by probability of occurrence, and seeks to identify the markets, asset classes, sectors, styles and geographic regions we believe are best positioned to deliver positive absolute and relative returns.
+1. Quantitative, trend-based analysis: We use macroeconomic research and analysis to isolate forward-skewed opportunities.
+Our analysis also evaluates global economic scenarios by probability of occurrence and seeks to identify the markets, asset classes, sectors, styles, and geographic regions best positioned to deliver positive absolute and relative returns.

-2 Risk analysis: We also seek to identify markets, asset classes, sectors, styles and geographic regions at risk – those that may encounter negative headwinds over the next 3-12 months.
-Among the factors included in our analysis are the price series and trend of each holding, credit spread levels, market volatility, yield curve shape, energy prices, market correlations and currency risks.
+2. Risk analysis: We also seek to identify markets, asset classes, sectors, styles, and geographic regions at risk – those that may encounter negative headwinds over the next 3-12 months.
+Among the factors included in our analysis are the price series and trend of each holding, credit spread levels, market volatility, yield curve shape, energy prices, market correlations, and currency risks.

-3 Bottom-up research: Our bottom-up research seeks to identify asset classes that are attractive on both an absolute and relative basis, and to select optimal ETFs using equities-, fixed income- and alternative investments-specific criteria.
+3. Bottom-up research: We seek to identify asset classes that are attractive on both an absolute and relative basis, and to select optimal global equity, fixed income, and inflation hedged investments.

-4 Active asset allocation: OCIO ETF seeks to generate active alpha by outperforming a blended benchmark of 60% MSCI ACWI/40% Bloomberg Barclays U.S. Aggregate Bond Index, through over- and under-allocation weights for asset classes, geographic regions, sectors and investment styles.
-The Fund’s Investment Committee sets ongoing allocations based on its assessment of opportunities and risks at the global macroeconomic level.
+4. Active asset allocation: We seeks to generate active alpha through over- and under-allocation weights for asset classes, geographic regions, sectors, and investment styles.
+The Portfolio Managers set ongoing allocations based on their assessment of opportunities and risks at the global macroeconomic level.